Beach, Family, Malaysia, Singapore Weekends

 The Westin as seen from the beach

 They are located further away from the rest of the resorts, with their own private beach that isn’t accessible from the other resorts.
 They only have suites and villas, so be prepared to shell out more compared to the other options.
+It is so secluded that Valtteri Bottas, a world-renowned F1 driver, chose this resort for a short vacation before Singapore Grand Prix 2024.

 How to get around Desaru Coast